by Brooke Allison, November 2017

 After lunch we boarded a small boat to cruise along the Chobe river and wow, what a beautiful sight it was to see the national park from the river.
 We saw elephants splashing around & bathing in mud, rhinos in and out of the water, everywhere we looked, we were surrounded by an abundance of animals all in their nature habitat, a true highlight of the trip!

-I can honestly say, hand on my heart, the ‘negative or unsafe’ perception of Africa that people have is so far from the truth it’s almost laughable – I have never felt so safe, travelling Africa with Scenic.
+I can honestly say, hand on my heart, the ‘negative or unsafe’ perception of Southern Africa that people have is so far from the truth it’s almost laughable – I have never felt so safe, travelling Africa with Scenic.
 If you have ever had the slightest thought or inkling to visit Africa, I strongly suggest you make it happen sooner rather than later as I can honestly say you won’t regret it.
 Africa warms your heart in so many ways, you will come back a changed person.